 Best time for this trip would be from September to December and March to June.

 Flying to Kathmandu along the northern border of Nepal on a clear day is in itself an exciting and memorable experience as exotic panoramic view of snow-capped Annapurna mountain range peaks sprawls before you.
 The Nepali support team will meet you at the airport and escort you to your hotel..

-As we walk away from Tangnag, the trail ascends to a wide grassy basin, popularly called Dig Kharka.
+As we walk away from Thangnag, the trail ascends to a wide grassy basin, popularly called Dig Kharka.
 We continue walking for hours.
 After a while, we arrive at Khare.
-There are many campsites at Khare and the most popular one is at the upper end of Khare lying beneath a group of boulders.
-We choose this site for camping.
-This campsite offers splendid vistas of huge north face of Mera, Hinku Shar Glacier and Mera La.
+Overnight at Teahouse..

+We have to walk for 7-8 hours today.
 Early in the morning at around 2am after breakfast, we advance towards the summit.
 By sunrise we can reach up to 6000m.
-With Incessant attempts, we finally scale the summit.
+After some continuous efforts, we finally scale the summit.
 From the summit, we can embrace the most spectacular view of at least five of the world's fourteen 8000m peaks.
 Most of this spectacular panorama can be seen from the site of the high camp and all of it is visible from 6000m.
-After the climb, we descend to the campsite on the Hongu side of the pass..
+After the summit, we descend back to the campsite on the Hongu side of the pass.
+Overnight at Teahouse..

 After a great success of the expedition to Mt.
-Mera we descend to Hinku valley to Kothe for our overnight stop at camp.
-Leaving behind the outstanding Himalayan background, you arrive Kothe.
-The night we enjoy with local wines and foods and relax at the camp and overnight..
+Mera, we descend to Hinku valley and retrace further to Kothe for a relaxing overnight stop at a local lodge.
+Today we walk for about 6 hours.
+Overnight at Teahouse..

 We work with the motto "Tourism for Development".
 Explore Himalaya Community Service Project was conceived to empower underprivileged segments of Nepal.